 While almost any size business may find value in a PEO relationship, including businesses in excess of 500 employees, most are small businesses (those with 10 to 49 employees) and medium-sized businesses (those with 50 to 250 employees).
 That said, the average client of a NAPEO member company is a business with 19 full-time worksite employees.

-2. Buying Power.
-“Small to mid-sized businesses with 10-50 or more employees typically feel they are too small to hire a payroll administer, a human resource manager and typically don’t have the buying power to offer a complete suite of Fortune 500-style benefits.
+Buying Power “Small to mid-sized businesses with 10-50 or more employees typically feel they are too small to hire a payroll administrator, a human resource manager and typically don’t have the buying power to offer a complete suite of Fortune 500-style benefits.
 So, small businesses, and often those with over 200 employees, find using a PEO can fulfill their payroll, HR and benefits needs,” explains Steve Owens, business development manager at Axcet HR Solutions.

 If you’re looking to increase your business’ productivity, improve performance, reduce turnover and grow in today’s competitive marketplace, a partnership with the right PEO may be the solution for your small or medium-sized business.
 At Axcet HR Solutions, we have more than 30 years’ experience managing human resources, benefits, payroll, safety and workers’ compensation duties for small and medium-sized businesses in the greater Kansas City metropolitan area.